FirstTechCMS/FirstTechCMS/claw/ClawWriteUp.md

 # Claw Design Process

 ## Objectives
 The claw is a critical component of our FTC robot, as it directly enables us to score points.
 Since its sole function is to pick up and transport samples, we were able to design it with a singular focus on efficiency and precision.
-Every aspect of the claw was carefully optimized to ensure it performs this task flawlessly.
+Every aspect of the claw was carefully optimised to ensure it performs this task flawlessly.

 ## Grabber Shape
 Several initial concepts were considered for the grabber’s shape, including pairs of: